mweidner037/list-positions/README.md

 - `valueIndex` is an array index assigned consecutively (0, 1, 2, ...).
 This lets you store all of a node's values in a single array, although note that the array may have holes (from deleted values).
 - `timestamp` is a non-negative integer that increases over time, but it is **not** assigned consecutively - there may be gaps.
 - Each `creatorID` corresponds to a specific instance of Order: that instance's [replicaID](#TODO).
 So you can expect to see the same `creatorID`s repeated many times.
-In particular, a NodeDesc's `creatorID` is usually the same as its `parent.creatorID`.
+In particular, a NodeMeta's `creatorID` is usually the same as its `parent.creatorID`.
-- You can improve over Position and NodeDesc's JSON encodings using [protobufs](https://www.npmjs.com/package/protobufjs) or similar.
+- You can improve over Position and NodeMeta's JSON encodings using [protobufs](https://www.npmjs.com/package/protobufjs) or similar.

 ### Advanced

 By understanding Order's underlying tree structure, you can:

 - Create Positions on a non-JS backend, without importing this library, or without loading the entire list.
-- Lazy-load only the NodeDescs that you need, e.g., when viewing part of a large text document.
+- Lazy-load only the NodeMetas that you need, e.g., when viewing part of a large text document.
 - Stitch together total orders that were created separately but should be displayed in sequence, e.g., after merging independent blocks of text.

 See the [Advanced Guide](./advanced.md).
 TODO